 Students majoring in Architecture take all courses shown except those denoted ID.

-* ARCH-prefix courses required for the BFA in Interior Design degree
+* ARCH-prefix courses required for the BFA in Interior Architecture degree

-IDARCH-prefix courses unique to the BFA in Interior Design degree
+IA ARCH-prefix courses unique to the BFA in Interior Architecture degree

 Please contact Professor Michael Hagge for details on courses offered in the summer.

 Please contact Professor Sherry Bryan for details on elective courses.